+MUS-152

-MUS 152 Instrumental Ensemble II
+Instrumental Ensemble II

-MUS 156 Musicianship I
+MUS-156 Musicianship I

 An instructor-guided practicum involving sight singing and dictation (writing down) of melodies and phrases of beginning to intermediate level.
+Sight singing/ear training software may be used for this course.

-MUS 163 Jazz Ensemble I
+MUS-163 Jazz Ensemble I

 A study of the major principles of small group jazz performance.
 Students develop repertoire, apply appropriate chord/scales to improvisation and accompaniment, participate in ensemble rehearsals and perform publicly.
 Prerequisite: Ability to read music and play an instrument or sing.

-MUS 164 Jazz Ensemble II
+MUS-164 Jazz Ensemble II

-A continuation of MUS 163.

-Prerequisite: MUS 163 or permission of the instructor.
+A continuation of MUS-163.
+Prerequisite: MUS-163 or permission of the instructor.

-MUS 185 Computer Music Notation
+MUS-185 Computer Music Notation

 The study and practice of computer music notation.
 Finale software will be utilized to allow students to create music manuscripts/scores at the computer.
 Using the college Midi lab, students will explore topics such as note entry, notational details, articulations and expressions, page layout and working with scores and parts.
 Lab time will be provided for individual practice.

-Prerequisites: MUS 108 and MUS 156 or permission of the instructor.
+Prerequisites: MUS-108 and MUS-156 or permission of the instructor.

-MUS 187 Music Theory II
+MUS-187 Music Theory II

 In the context of tonal harmony, course consideration of diatonic seventh chords, secondary functions, modulations using diatonic common chords, other modulatory techniques and binary and ternary forms.
 Students will analyze and write in style according to the principles studied.
 Finale music notation software will be used in this course.

-Prerequisite: C or better in MUS 108 or permission of the instructor.
+Prerequisite: A grade of "B" or better in MUS-102.

-MUS 201 Applied Music III
+MUS-201 Applied Music III (Other Instruments)